BradleyChatha/jcli/README.md

 }
 ```

-The most important thing of note here is, notice how the `file` variable has the type `File`, and recall that our arg binder's return type also has the type `Result!File`?
+The most important thing of note here is, notice how the `file` variable has the type `File`, and recall that our arg binder's return type also has the type `ResultOf!File`?
 This allows the arg binder to know that it has a function to convert the user's provided string into a `File` for us.

 Our `onExecute` function is nothing overly special, it just displays the file line by line.